Narrative Structure: The Hero’s Journey

 10. The Road Back

-With the reward in hand, the hero begins the return back to the ordinary world.
+With the reward in hand, the hero begins the return to the ordinary world.
 But this journey shouldn’t be an easy one, as the hero must face the consequences of the previous stages.
 This stage will often feature some sort of chase, emphasizing the importance of the hero (with the reward) returning safely.

 11. The Resurrection